vancouver-ai-space/vancouver-ai-space/week1.md

  > “I have finished today's steps! :star2:”

 3. **Brainstorm Ideas (+20 points):**
-   Share 2–3 rough ideas in the #project-ideas channel.
+   Share 2–3 rough ideas in the #project-ideas channel that we can give feedback to.
+   If you would like to have collaborators just add the tag **(open for collaboration)**

    **Example:**
    - Idea 1: An AI tool that helps students stay focused by playing concentration-boosting music.
    - Idea 2: An AI-powered plant care assistant that tells you when your plants need water or sunlight.